Designing an Engineering Strategy

 Bad strategic objectives.
 When they fail to address critical issues or when they are impracticable.

-Strategy depending on the information youโre exposed
+Strategy depending on the information you’re exposed to

 You will find that I take advantage of: